In this section:

 Newcroft Primary Acadmey aims to support every child and their families both academically and through relevant pastoral support.
 This support may be in the form of interventions in school or signposting to services who specialise in the provision our children and their families need to help them to thrive.

 There are many ways in which we can help.
-Please speak to Miss Brailsford, Assistant Head teacher and Pastoral and Wellbeing leader, Mrs Aukland, Head teacher and DSL or Miss Kruger, Deputy Head teacher and DSL, who can give detailed help, support and guidance.
+Please speak to Miss Brailsford, Assistant Head teacher, Pastoral and Wellbeing leader and DDSL, Mrs Aukland, Head teacher and DSL or Mrs Kirkham, Deputy Head teacher, Designatd teacher and DDSL, who can give detailed help, support and guidance.
+We are well supported by our ELSA, Mrs Flisher and Family Outreach Worker, Mrs Robe, as well as our hight trained teaching and support staff.

 Below, you will find some of the services we provide or can signpost you to.